PatrickDegner/PatrickDegner/README.md

-- 👋 Hi, I’m @PatrickDegner
-- 👀 I’m interested in Music, Programming and Data Engineering
-- 🌱 I’m currently learning another ELT tool ;)

-Willkommen auf meinem Profil!

-Da Sie sich die Arbeit gemacht haben vorbeizuschauen, möchte ich auch in kurz etwas über mich erzählen.

-Ich genieße die Arbeit mit Daten aller art.
+Welcome to my profile!

+Since you came here, let me introduce me.

+I love to work with any kind of data
-- ETL oder ELT Pipelines?
+- ETL or ELT Pipelines?
-- Extrahieren aus verschiedensten Quellen?
-- Daten zu Analysezwecken aufbereiten?
-- Ein Datawarehouse befüllen oder gar neu aufbauen?
-Da bin ich immer dabei :)

-Ich arbeite gerne in der Cloud.
-Unbegrenzte Rechen- und Speicherkapazitäten.
+- Extract from different sources?
+- Transform data for analyses?
+- Fill a Datawarehouse or build a new one?
+Count me in! :)

+I like to work in the cloud.
+Unlimited compute and storage capacities.
 Nice!

-Klingt jetzt irgendwie wie ein PS Fanboy im Datenbereich oO
+Kinda sounds like a PS Fanboy in data oO

+👀 I’m interested in Programming and Data Engineering
+🌱 I’m currently learning another ELT tool.
+⚡ My hobbies are Music, MMORPG's, cooking and eating ;)

 <!---